-For this setup I’m going with Redux as it provides a solution for preloading state which makes things much simpler when server rendering.
+For this setup I am going with Redux as it provides a solution for preloading state which makes things much simpler when server rendering.
 You can do the same with MobX, but due to not centralized state (multiple observables) it requires more glue code.

-I’m not going to use any library for effects/async actions like redux-thunk, redux-loop, redux-saga or redux-observable as this is a per-project changing dependency.
-As far as I’m concerned it doesn’t make much sense to include any in a boilerplate.
-On the other hand, if you are a true believer of ant of those, go ahead!
-Each library has a good documentation and plenty of examples so you shouldn’t have any problems to set it up.
+I am not going to use any library for effects/async actions like redux-thunk, redux-loop, redux-saga or redux-observable as this is a per-project changing dependency.
+As far as I am concerned it does not make much sense to include any in a boilerplate.
+On the other hand, if you are a true believer of any of those, go ahead!
+Each library has a good documentation and plenty of examples so you should not have any problems to set it up.
 You can always google some boilerplates which implemented one of those for the sake of reference.

 Later on we make preloaded state globally available.
-Don’t forget about replacing store’s reducer once it changes.
+Do not forget about replacing store’s reducer once it changes.

 Server Side Rendering: Redux

 Server Side Rendering with Redux comes down to providing preloaded state for a given route.
 There are few possible approaches.
 Data dependency might be defined by a current Route or resolved by particular route handler on the server.
-I’m not opinionated, which approach you choose highly depends on whether your Node application can access database.
-If that’s not the case letting route decide has an advantage of defining required data (e.g. through GraphQL fragment) or requests (e.g. axios is universal) in once place.
+I am not opinionated, which approach you choose highly depends on whether your Node application can access database.
+If that is not the case letting route decide has an advantage of defining required data (e.g. through GraphQL fragment) or requests (e.g. axios is universal) in one place.